rokath/trice/docs/TriceV1.0Specification.md

 ####  5.1.1. <a name='StartingConditions'></a>Starting Conditions

-- Before `trice u` is executed on a source tree, the starting conditions are undefined:
+- Before `trice u` is executed on a source tree, the starting conditions are partially undefined:
-  - A `til.json` file must exist, but it is allowed to be empty.
+  - A trice ID list file `til.json` file must exist, but it is allowed to be empty.
     - The `til.json` is a serialized key-value map, where
-      - the keys are the TIDs i and
+      - the keys are the IDs i and
       - the values are *Trice* format string structs (bit width plus format string) named f.
-      - This is key-value map `ilu TriceIDLookUp` a `map[TriceID]TriceFmt`
+      - This ID look-up is the key-value map `ilu TriceIDLookUp` a `map[TriceID]TriceFmt`
-        - each TID i as key, points to one and only one f.
+        - each ID i as key, points to one and only one f.
+        - The TriceFmt structs contain the parameter width and the format string.
       - The ilu is reverted then into `flu triceFmtLookUp` a map[TriceFmt]TriceIDs.
-        - `TriceIDs` is a triceID slice because the identical f can have several ids (no shared TIDs).
+        - `TriceIDs` is a triceID slice because the identical f can have several ids (no shared IDs).
+        - The format struct f look-up map flu is used internally for faster access and always in sync with ilu.
     - ilu and flu together are named lu.
-  - A `li.json` may exist or not.
+  - A  location information file `li.json` may exist or not.
-    - The `li.json` is a serialized key-value map where
+    - The `li.json` is a serialized key-value map `li TriceIDLookUpLI` a `map[TriceID]TriceLI` where
-      - the keys are the TIDs i and
+      - the keys are the IDs i and
       - the values are the location information (filename, line and position) structs.
-      - This is `li TriceIDLookUpLI` a `map[TriceID]TriceLI`
-        - Each TID as key points to one and only one li.
+    - Each ID as key points to one and only one li.

-- The `til.json` TIDs may occur in the source tree not at all, once or several times.
+- The `til.json` IDs may occur in the source tree not at all, once or several times.
 Also it is not guarantied, that the source tree *Trice*s match the `til.json` value.
-- The `li.json` TIDs may occur in the source tree not at all, once or several times.
+- The `li.json` IDs may occur in the source tree not at all, once or several times.
 Also it is not guarantied, that the source tree *Trice*s match the `li.json` value.
+- The src tree can contain IDs not present inside `til.json`.
+This state is seldom, for example after adding sources containing IDs.
+To keep `trice u` short in execution. `trice refresh` could be run in such cases.

 ####  5.1.2. <a name='Aims'></a>Aims